LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 direction, until anything of interest is spotted.
 The '5', 'i' and '.' keys consume a turn and make you brace for combat, which reduces any damage taken for a turn and makes it impossible for foes to displace you.
+You displace enemies or friends by bumping into them with SHIFT (or CTRL).

 Melee, searching for secret doors, looting and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
-Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item, are necessary for casual play.
+Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item are necessary for casual play.
-Some are provided only as specialized versions of more general commands or as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `;` and `P`.
+Some are provided only as specialized versions of more general commands or as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `;` and `V`.

 Below are the remaining keys for terrain exploration and alteration.